adwhite6/About-Me/README.md

 My name is Angelo White and my email is angelowhite828@gmail.com.
 My github account will be used to learn more about open source software, write code, and to see how I can improve my web development skills and watch them grow.
 This Repository is going to be used to store code and to save files for assignments throughout the course.
+To clone the repository, I went to the top left in the desktop version of github.
+I hovered over file and clicked "clone repository", and selected a location to clone it.